-- Complete the placement test and assessment process - Declare a specific educational objective within a reasonable period of enrollment - Complete online orientation - Attend counseling sessions to develop a Student Educational Plan for the first two semesters.
+- Declare a specific educational objective within a reasonable period of enrollment - Complete online orientation - Attend counseling sessions to develop a Student Educational Plan for the first two semesters.

 Exemptions

 Students may be exempt from various matriculation components.
 See a counselor to review exemption criteria.
 Any student may seek waiver from the matriculation process.
 Visit the Counseling Center for more information.